Isolated North Korea says it's ready for war with U.S. as it marks anniversary

 "The party's revolutionary armament means we are ready to fight any kind of war waged by the U.S. imperialists," Kim said in a speech strikingly more forceful than previous public comments, praising the feats of past leaders and the ruling party.

-While the White House declined to comment, the Pentagon on Saturday called on Pyongyang to refrain from provocative behavior and said it was closely monitoring the situation on the Korean Peninsula.
+While the White House declined to comment, the Pentagon on Saturday called on Pyongyang to refrain from provocative behaviour and said it was closely monitoring the situation on the Korean Peninsula.

 Kim made no direct mention of the country's nuclear programme, likely a conciliatory diplomatic gesture toward China, which hosted the now-defunct "six-party talks," also involving the United States, on giving economic incentives to Pyongyang in return for scrapping its atomic ambitions.